 Taxpayers who receive advance credit payments must compare and reconcile their advance credit payments to the actual premium tax credit they are allowed for the year.
 They do this reconciliation on Form 8962.

-If the taxpayer’s advance credit payments are less that his or her premium tax credit, the taxpayer will get the benefit of the increased tax credit.
+- If the taxpayer’s advance credit payments are less than his or her premium tax credit, the taxpayer will get the benefit of the increased tax credit.

 What is the Form 1095-A?